Alpha shape: Alpha complex

+The α-complex is also a subcomplex of the Čech complex, but computationally more efficient if the ambient space has dimension 2 or 3.

 The union of the edges and triangles in the α-complex forms a shape closely resembling the α-shape; however it differs in that it has polygonal edges rather than edges formed from arcs of circles.
 More specifically, Edelsbrunner (1995) showed that the two shapes are homotopy equivalent.
 (In this later work, Edelsbrunner used the name "α-shape" to refer to the union of the cells in the α-complex, and instead called the related curvilinear shape an α-body.)

 Examples

 This technique can be employed to reconstruct a Fermi surface from the electronic Bloch spectral function evaluated at the Fermi level, as obtained from the Green's function in a generalised ab-initio study of the problem.
 The Fermi surface is then defined as the set of reciprocal space points within the first Brillouin zone, where the signal is highest.

 The definition has the advantage of covering also cases of various forms of disorder.